kevinrfoster/ecob2000_lab2/README.md

 and exhaustive?

 What other factors could explain the difference in outcome?
-Among your list of differences in vax status, are there some potential confounders such as age or education?
+Among your list of differences in partnering, are there some potential confounders such as age or education?
 What else?

 How can some graphs help understand what these numbers are telling you?